Gogogoforit/Markdown-Resume/Resume.md

   In this paper, we have created two simulated multispectral datasets from two hyperspectral datasets whose ground truths are given.
 Then we apply the unmixing methods (VCA, NMF, N-FINDR) to these two datasets.
 The results demonstrate the possibilities in extending these unmixing methods to the field of multispectral imaging.

+  - **Comparison of Linear Unmixing Methods on Paintings Data Set**

+  *Key words: Hyperspectral Unmixing, Endmember Extraction*

+  Hyperspectral unmixing consists in extracting Endmembers and estimating the abundance of each Endmember in each pixel of the images.
+In this article, we present three state of the art methods in Endmembers Extraction.
+These methods are originally used in the field of remote sensing.
+They are applied to a new domain: paintings.
+We compare and analyze their performances and results.

 - **ATSFCNN: A Novel Attention-based Triple-Stream Fused CNN Model for Hyperspectral Image Classification**

   *Key words: Deep Learning, CNN, Attention Mechanism, Hyperspectral Classification*